by Texas Homesteader ~

-There are many ways canning failures can happen – whether using reusable or conventional lids.
+There are many reasons canning failures happen – whether using reusable or conventional lids.

-Common Sealing Failure With Any Type Of Lid:
+Common Sealing Failure With Any Type Of Canning Lid:

-In the cases where there I did experience a sealing failure, it’s the same as with using conventional lids.
+In the cases when I experienced a sealing failure, it was the same as with using conventional lids.
 Here are common reasons a canning seal might fail:

-The metal band being reused enough times that it had just enough ‘drag’ to keep it from tightening the way I’d intended.
+The metal band being reused enough times that it had just enough ‘drag’ in the surface to keep it from tightening the way I’d intended.

 Any small food particles not wiped off the mouth of the jar before canning.

-And remember, with a Tattler reusable lid – if you don’t adjust your tightening procedure before & after canning and instead try to tighten it the same as conventional canning lids before placing in the canner, that could be the most common cause for reusable canning lid seal failure.
+And remember, with a Tattler reusable lid – if you tighten it the same as conventional canning lids before placing in the canner, that could be the most common cause for reusable canning lid seal failure.